 Design Objectives DIVERT and temporarily store up to 10 million gallons of water from street drainage pipes into a site detention pond to mitigate flooding INFILTRATE water into the site's sand layer to allow organic soils to stabilize and limit subsidence CLEAN water of pollutants through a series of constructed filtration wetlands to improve water quality and allow visitor interaction EDUCATE by demonstrating how natural processes can be utilized for more sustainable water management and local ecology Timeline & Funding The City has secured \$12.5 million dollars in federal funding from FEMA through the Hazard Mitigation Grant Program (HMGP).
-The project will also receive additional federal funding through the City's award from the US Department of Housing and Urban Development (HUD)'s National Disaster Resilience Competition (NDRC).
-FEMA HMGP funds are to be used solely for hazard mitigation.
-This project will use FEMA funds to reduce flood risk from intense rainfall events by relieving pressure on the current drainage system in the neighborhood.
-The HUD funds to be invested in this project will be used to enhance landscape design and support programmatic features such as educational or recreational amenities that will be developed through further discussions between the City and the community.
-Design plans are currently in progress.
-FEMAfunded Phase 1 of the project is estimated to begin construction in 2018.
-Planning for HUDfunded Phase 2 begins in 2018 with the project opening estimated in 2021.
-Contact Charles Allen III Resilience Outreach Manager ceallen@nola.gov 504-658-2215 www.nola.gov/resilience Benefits The Mirabeau Water Garden will be a public asset, destination, and environmental classroom.
+The project will also receive \$10.5 million of federal funding through the City's award from the US Department of Housing and Urban Development (HUD)'s National Disaster Resilience Competition (NDRC).
+The HUD funds to be invested in this project will be used to enhance landscape design and support programmatic features such as educational or recreational amenities that will be developed through further discussion between the City and the community.

+Contact

+Natalie Manning

+Resilience Outreach Manager

+nmanning@nola.gov

+504-658-8709

+www.nola.gov/resilience

+Benefits

+The Mirabeau Water Garden will be a public asset, destination, and environmental classroom.
 Visitors will be able to see and learn, through interactive features, how the site functions and is part of an integrated water management system that benefits the surrounding neighborhood by taking flood waters away from streets and homes and storing them in the landscape.

 Once completed, the project should benefit nearby residents by not only reducing flood risk but by increasing property values, providing a recreational amenity, a community gathering space, and reducing the risk of soil subsidence in the area.

-Gentilly Resilience District The Mirabeau Water Garden is a key component of the city's Gentilly Resilience District.
+Gentilly Resilience District

+The Mirabeau Water Garden is a key component of the city's Gentilly Resilience District.
 The Gentilly Resilience District is a combination of efforts across Gentilly to reduce flood risk and slow land subsidence.
 The city's first Resilience District uses various approaches to water and land management that have been successfully piloted throughout New Orleans.
 When implemented together, these approaches are intended to beautify neighborhoods, improve health, and provide opportunities for recreation.